phax/phive/README.md

 The underlying model is the so called "Validation Pyramid":
 ![Validation Pyramid](https://github.com/phax/phive/blob/master/docs/validation-pyramid.png?raw=true)

 Each layer of the Validation Pyramid reflects a single set of rules.
-Each rule set is identified by a VESID, and the resulting pyramid is also identified by a single VESID.
+  Each rule set is identified by a VESID, and the resulting pyramid is also identified by a single ID.

 ## Validation executor set identification